Muddz/KindleHighlightsReader/README.md

 #### JSON

-The JSON format is made for developers and is exported as an .json file and has the following output:
+The JSON format is made for developers and is exported as an .json file and has the following output format:

 ```
 [